-Natalia Escobar Castrillón is an Instructor and a PhD student in Architecture and Conservation Theory at Harvard University.
-She teaches the core seminar on conservation theory at the Harvard GSD.
-She is a Guest Lecturer at the Pontificia Universidad Catolica de Chile and Northeastern University.
-She is also a Teaching Fellow and review critic at Harvard University.
-Natalia holds an MDes in Critical Conservation awarded with Distinction from the Harvard GSD, and an MArch from the Univeridad de Sevilla with a stint at École Nationale Supérieure d'Architecture de Strasbourg.
+Natalia Escobar Castrillón is an Instructor and a senior PhD Candidate in Architecture and Conservation Theory at Harvard University.
+Since 2015, she teaches the core seminar on conservation theory at the Harvard GSD.
+She has been a Guest Lecturer at the Pontificia Universidad Catolica de Chile, Northeastern University and the Universidad de Sevilla.
+Natalia holds an MDes in Critical Conservation awarded with Distinction from the Harvard GSD, and an MArch from the Universidad de Sevilla with a stint at École Nationale Supérieure d'Architecture de Strasbourg.

 In her research, she theorizes late modern and contemporary architectural conservation projects in which she observes a dialectical understanding of history.
 The researcher makes use of the theories of history and memory of Walter Benjamin, Theodor Adorno, and Martin Heidegger in order to establish new theoretical frameworks for a critical conservation theory and practice.
 Natalia has been the recipient of the TALENTIA Spanish Ministry of Education Grant, and fellowships from the Real Colegio Complutense, the Ecological Urbanism Collaboration at Pekin University, the Aga Khan Foundation, the Jorge Paulo Lemann Foundation, the David Rockefeller Foundation, and the Harvard Asia Center among others.